0xspade/Automated-Scanner/README.md

 **Scan All Alive Hosts with [filter-resolved](https://github.com/tomnomnom/hacks/tree/master/filter-resolved) and [Httprobe](https://github.com/tomnomnom/httprobe)**
 >The reason we implement this, Is filter-resolved has an output which httprobe doesn't have.
 We filter it using diff and include it to vhost scan's wordlist :)

+* Getting All IP from the subdomains collected with [DNSProbe](https://github.com/projectdiscovery/dnsprobe)

 **Separating Cloudflare, Incapsula, Sucuri, and Akamai IPs from collected IPs**
 >It's useless to scan Cloudflare, Incapsula, Sucuri, and Akamai IPs. *(Just like talking to a wall)*
 >